tousdan/tinyt/README.md

 # tinyt
-an online multiplayer board game in the browser
+(learning to build) an online multiplayer board game in the browser